Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Verification of finite codimensionality condition in optimal control problems

 \end{corollary}

-This result has been used to study finite codimensionality in the optimal control problems for some wave and heat equations in \cite{LLZ}, in which the associated a priori estimates easily have been verified to be true or not.
+This result has been applied to study the finite codimensionality condition of optimal control problems for certain wave/heat equations, as described in \cite{LLZ}.
+The associated {\it a priori} estimates have been easily verified to be true or false.